If you’re new to makeup, you’ll know that it can be pretty overwhelming.

 - Learn techniques, tricks and tips on making your makeup last, proper makeup removal, and more.

-- A complete Makeup for Beginner’s Buying Guide – find out what you really need (and what you actually don’t).
+- Find out what you really need (and what you really don’t).

 PLUS!
 A HUGE chapter where I answer all beginner makeup questions, as submitted by you!